Visualizing data

 2016-07-04 — 2025-06-07

 A grab-bag of links about making data visually comprehensible.
 For now, this is mostly a list of people I want to link to, but I might also share some insight into good communicative graphic design if, heaven forfend, I end up needing to pretend to be a graphic designer in some dire strait.
-A weird corner of this discipline is the specialization, data dashboards, which appeals to executives and thus has money in it, so it has its own notebook.
+A weird corner of this discipline is the specialization, data dashboards, which appeals to executives and therefore attracts money, so it has its own notebook.

 1 Membership, sets

-You know about Venn diagrams, right?
-They are very hard to scale to many sets.
-As far as I knew the best option to plot them was vqf/nVennR which implemented the nVenn algorithm (Pérez-Silva, Araujo-Voces, and Quesada 2018) in R. Not only is that package discontinued, the Venn diagram is just not that useful for more than seven sets.
+We know about Venn diagrams, right?
+They’re very hard to scale to many sets.
+As far as I knew, the best option to plot them was vqf/nVennR which implemented the nVenn algorithm (Pérez-Silva, Araujo-Voces, and Quesada 2018) in R. Not only is that package discontinued, but the Venn diagram is just not that useful for more than seven sets.
 I think ggVennDiagram

 2 Resources